We provide money management and budgeting tools to financial professionals and their clients using web based software and mobile applications.

 Other companies in the event of a corporate sale, merger, reorganisation, dissolution or similar event; and

-Others if we are required to do so by law or under other circumstances permitted by the Privacy Act.
+Others if we are required to do so by law or under other circumstances permitted by the Privacy Act 1988 (Cth) or the Competition and Consumer (Consumer Data Right) Rules 2020.

 Individual users receive daily activity information about their financial accounts (this includes the date, description of transactions, amounts and balances).
 You can restrict other people from receiving or viewing this information at any time by visiting the Moneysoft settings page.